-Acer eLock Management is a security utility that allows you to lock your removable data, optical and floppy drives to ensure that data can't be stolen while your notebook is unattended.
+Acer eLock Management is a security utility that allows you to lock up your removable data, optical and floppy drives to ensure that data can't be stolen while your notebook is unattended.

-- Removable data devices includes USB disk drives, USB pen drives, USB flash drives, USB MP3 drives, USB memory card readers, IEEE 1394 disk drives and any other removable disk drives that can be mounted as a file system when plugged into the system. - Optical drive deivces includes any kind of CD-ROM or DVD-ROM drives. - ☐ Floppy disk drives 3.5-inch disks only. - ☐ Interfaces includes serial ports, parallel port, infrared (IR), and Bletooth.
+- Removable data devices includes USB disk drives, USB pen drives, USB flash drives, USB MP3 drives, USB memory card readers, IEEE 1394 disk drives and any other removable disk drives that can be mounted as a file system when plugged into the system. - ☐ Optical drive deivces includes any kind of CD-ROM or DVD-ROM drives. - ☐ Floppy disk drives 3.5-inch disks only.

 To activate Acer eLock Management, a password must be set first.
-Once set, you can apply locks to any of the devices.
+Once set, you may apply lock to any of the three kinds of devices.
 Lock(s) will immediately be set without any reboot necessary, and will remain locked after rebooting, until unlocked.